omar2535/GraphQLer/readme.md

 (.env) python main.py --compile --url <URL> --path <SAVE_PATH>
 ```

+After compiling, you can view the compiled results in the `<SAVE_PATH>/compiled`.
+Additionally, a graph will have been generated called `dependency_graph.png` for inspection.
+Any `UNKNOWNS` in the compiled YAML files can be manually marked; however, if not marked the fuzzer will still run them but just without the extra context.

 ### Fuzz mode

 ```sh
 (.env) python main.py --fuzz --url <URL> --path <SAVE_PATH>
 ```

+While fuzzing, statistics related to the GraphQL API and any ongoing request counts are logged in the console.
+Any request return codes are written to `<SAVE_PATH>/stats.txt`.
+All logs during fuzzing are kept in `<SAVE_PATH>/logs/fuzzer.log`.
+The log file will tell you exactly which requests are sent to which endpoints, and what the response was.
+This can be used for further result analysis.

 ### Run mode